In Ong v Aberystwyth University, the Birmingham Employment Tribunal (ET) awarded more than £264,000 to a cleaner who was dismissed at the age of 69.

 • Ensure references are factual, balanced and free from retaliatory comments.

-• Remember that grievances and Employment Tribunal claims can amount to protected acts under the Equality Act 2010.
+• Remember that some types of grievances and Employment Tribunal claims can amount to protected acts under the Equality Act 2010.

 • Be aware that victimisation can occur after employment has ended.